-Hawaii officially restarted travel back in mid-October, but months later, getting in isn’t as easy as it once was – and the rules are continually changing.
+Hawaii officially restarted travel back in mid-October of 2020.
+A year later, getting in isn’t as easy as it once was – and the rules are continually changing.

 What does it all mean?
 We’ll break down Hawaii travel restrictions to make sure you’ve got it all squared away for your next trip to Hawaii – whether it’s next month or next year.